a little quality time with your wrinkly bean bag

 my balls?

-We started this project after Stuey had testicular cancer for the second time.
+This all came about after Stuey had testicular cancer for the second time.
 The first time he experienced testicular cancer he was 23.
 He was too slow to act.
-This has motivated us, to help and make sure men understand the importance of knowing their nuts and acting upon irregularities, if we find something foreign in our beanbags.
+This has motivated us to help and make sure men understand the importance of knowing how to check their nuts and acting upon irregularities in our beanbags.

 We want you to know your nuts, touch your balls and have